silviot/edx-platform-wiki/Five-ways-to-extend-edX.md

 </table>

-Notes
+Notes:
-[1]	Only LTI components delivered via https can be iframed in  Many are served over http only.
+* [1]	Only LTI components delivered via https can be iframed in  Many are served over http only.
 And even then they usually have their own look and feel.
 For example, Piazza can be iFramed in, but has its own navigation elements and their color scheme (see http://networking.class.stanford.edu/ for an example).
-[2]	JSInput really only exposes the getState, putState, getGrade methods.
+* [2]	JSInput really only exposes the getState, putState, getGrade methods.
 But is there any reason why we can’t also document / publish the tracking endpoint (/events/user_track I believe)